-- 10 The savage is a slave to nature, but scientific civilization is slowly conferring increasing liberty on mankind.
+14 The savage is a slave to nature, but scientific civilization is slowly conferring increasing liberty on mankind.
 Through animals, fire, wind, water, electricity, and other undiscovered sources of energy, man has liberated, and will continue to liberate, himself from the necessity for unremitting toil.
 Regardless of the transient trouble produced by the prolific invention of machinery, the ultimate benefits to be derived from such mechanical inventions are inestimable.
-Civilization can never flourish, much less be established, until man has leisure to think, to plan, to imagine new and better ways of doing things. - 11 Man first simply appropriated his shelter, > lived under ledges or dwelt in caves.
+Civilization can never flourish, much less be established, until man has leisure to think, to plan, to imagine new and better ways of doing things.

+15 ¶ Man first simply appropriated his shelter, lived under ledges or dwelt in caves.
 Next he adapted such natural materials as wood and stone to the creation of family huts.
-Lastly he entered the creative stage of home building, learned to manufacture brick and other building materials. - 12 The peoples of the Turkestan highlands were the first of the more modern races to build their homes of wood, houses not at all unlike the early log cabins of the American pioneer settlers.
-Throughout the plains human dwellings were made of brick; later on, of burned bricks. - 13 The older river races made their huts by setting tall poles in the ground in a circle; the tops were then brought together, making the skeleton frame for the hut, which was interlaced with transverse reeds, the whole creation resembling a huge inverted basket.
-This structure could then be daubed over with clay and,
+Lastly he entered the creative stage of home building, learned to manufacture brick and other building materials.

+16 The peoples of the Turkestan highlands were the first of the more modern races to build their homes of wood, houses not at all unlike the early log cabins of the American pioneer settlers.
+Throughout the plains human dwellings were made of brick; later on, of burned bricks.

+17 The older river races made their huts by setting tall poles in the ground in a circle; the tops were then brought together, making the skeleton frame for the hut, which was interlaced with transverse reeds, the whole creation resembling a huge inverted basket.
+This structure could then be daubed over with clay and, after drying in the sun, would make a very serviceable weatherproof habitation.

-- after drying in the sun, would make a very serviceable weatherproof habitation. - 14 It was from these early huts that the subsequent idea of all sorts of basket weaving independently originated.
+of all sorts of basket weaving independently originated.
 Among one group the idea of making pottery arose from observing the effects of smearing these pole frameworks with moist clay.
 The practice of hardening pottery by baking was discovered when one of these clay-covered primitive huts accidentally burned.
 The arts of olden days were many times derived from the accidental occurrences attendant upon the daily life of early peoples.
-At least, this was almost wholly true of the evolutionary progress of mankind up to the coming of Adam. - 15 While pottery had been first introduced by the staff of the Prince about one-half million years ago, the making of clay vessels had practically ceased for over one hundred and fifty thousand years.
+At least, this was almost wholly true of the evolutionary progress of mankind up to the coming of Adam.

+of the Prince about one-half million years ago, the making of clay vessels had practically ceased for over one hundred and fifty thousand years.
 Only the gulf coast pre-Sumerian Nodites continued to make clay vessels.
 The art of pottery making was revived during Adam's time.
-The dissemination of this art was simultaneous with the extension of the desert areas of Africa, Arabia, and central Asia, and it spread in successive waves of improving technique from Mesopotamia out over the Eastern Hemisphere. - 16 These civilizations of the Andite age cannot always be traced by the stages of their pottery or other arts.
+The dissemination of this art was simultaneous with the extension of the desert areas of Africa, Arabia, and central Asia, and it spread in successive waves of improving technique from Mesopotamia out over the Eastern Hemisphere.

+20 These civilizations of the Andite age cannot always be traced by the stages of their pottery or other arts.
 The smooth course of human evolution was tremendously complicated by the regimes of both Dalamatia and Eden.

 It often occurs that the later vases and implements are inferior to the earlier products of the purer Andite peoples.